risk-first/website/One-Size-Fits-No-One.md

 ![Waterfall Actions](images/generated/introduction/waterfall.png)

 Waterfall is a family of methodologies advocating a linear, stepwise approach to the processes involved in delivering a software system.
-The basic idea behind Waterfall-style methodologies was that the software process is broken into distinct stages, usually including:
+The basic idea behind Waterfall-style methodologies is that the software process is broken into distinct stages, as shown in the diagram above.
+These usually include:

 - [Requirements Capture](Requirements-Capture)
 - [Specification](Design)